reactseals/renative-template-chat/README.md

 1. Create Firebase project: https://firebase.google.com/docs/storage/web/start

-2. Get your Firebase config file or object: https://support.google.com/firebase/answer/7015592
+2. Get your Firebase config file or object: https://support.google.com/firebase/answer/7015592 and edit firebase.js with it

+3. Create a RealTime Database on your firebase console (IMPORTANT)

 ## Configuration